Andrzej Szczeklik: Research

 Szczeklik's scientific interest concentrated on heart and lung diseases.
 In 1976, he was involved in the discovery of prostacyclin, done by Salvador Moncada and Ryszard Gryglewski.
 He is perceived as an expert on aspirin-sensitive asthma.
 For the research on asthma he received "Lancet Investigators Award" in 1997 (together with Marek Sanak).
 For discovering the anti-thrombotic properties of aspirin he was awarded Prize of the Foundation for Polish Science in 1998.

 He is an author and co-author of about 600 papers published in the leading biomedical journals, including: Nature, The Lancet, New England Journal of Medicine, Journal of Clinical Investigation, British Medical Journal, Blood, Circulation, Journal of Allergy and Clinical Immunology, etc. He is also author and co-author and co-editor of several international and Polish medical textbooks.

 Non-academic involvement

-Szczeklik published two largely successful and well received books: "Katharsis", 2002 (published in Polish, English, Hungarian, Spanish) and "Kore", both of which contained his philosophical reflections on life and medicine and aimed to set his scientific stance in a broader landscape.
+Szczeklik published three largely successful and well received books: "Katharsis", 2002 (published in Polish, English, Hungarian, Spanish), "Kore", and "Nieśmiertelność" (Immortality), all of which contained his philosophical reflections on life and medicine and aimed to set his scientific stance in a broader landscape.